ldong87/Datathon17_RPI/README.md

 We manually engineered about 500 features from about 6000 features and trained our model on about 2000 data points.
 We explored various models such as Lasso, SVM with linear and RBF kernels and gradient boosting / random forest.
 Due to a hard limit on training time - 10 min, we did not adopt more advanced nonlinear models.
 In the end, random forest was found to be robust and provide best prediction. eXtreme Gradient Boosting (XGB) was used to perform modeling.
 Our final deliverables include model.py and Team2_Datathon_17.pdf.

-Our work was awarded Honorable Mentions from 28 teams across RPI.
+Among 28 teams across RPI, our work was awarded Honorable Mentions with $500 cash prize.